 2. File Storage - Many applications need to access shared files and require a file system.
 This type of storage is often supported with a Network Attached Storage (NAS) server.
-File storage solutions like Amazon Elastic File System (EFS), Amazon FSx for Windows File Server, and Amazon FSx for Lustre are ideal for use cases like large content repositories, development environments, media stores, user home directories, and Amazon FSx for Lustre is ideal for high-performance computing and machine learning workloads.
+File storage solutions like Amazon Elastic File System (EFS), Amazon FSx for NetApp ONTAP, Amazon FSx for OpenZFS, Amazon FSx for Windows File Server, and Amazon FSx for Lustre are for use cases like content repositories, development environments, machine learning, data science, media stores, and user home directories.
+Amazon FSx for Lustre is ideal for high-performance computing.

 3. Block Storage - Other enterprise applications like databases or ERP systems often require dedicated, low latency storage for each host.
 This is analogous to direct-attached storage (DAS) or a Storage Area Network (SAN).
 Block-based cloud storage solutions like Amazon Elastic Block Store (EBS) are provisioned with each virtual server and offer the ultra-low latency required for high performance workloads.

 Although object storage solutions enable storage of files as objects, accessing with existing applications requires new code and the use of API’s and direct knowledge of naming semantics.
 File storage solutions that support existing file system semantics and permissions models have a distinct advantage in that they do not require new code to be written to integrate with applications that are easily configured to work with shared file storage.